ansys/pylumerical/doc/source/user_guide/session_management.rst

 Closing the session
 --------------------

+..
+Turning off vale here, intentional use of passive voice

 .. vale off

 When the variables local to the function or context manager go out of scope, they are automatically deleted.
 Lumerical sessions automatically closes when all variable references pointing to it are deleted.